Trusted by the world’s leading companies

 Cell merging

-Dynamically merge data in the adjacent cells and present that data in a single cell.
+Dynamically merge data in adjacent cells and present that data in a single cell.
 Merge data based on content by writing your own custom logic.

 Stacked headers